leo-bogert/bumblebee-multiscreen-tools/README.md

 ## License

 Do whatever you want to do with this.
 Relicense as you please.
-No warranty.
+No warranty, especially not with regards to damage to your hardware, your house burning down, whatever.